trex111/4x4-membrane-driver/README.md

         print("\nApplication stopped!")
     finally:
-        GPIO.cleanup()  # Reset GPIO settings on exit
+        GPIO.cleanup()  # Reset GPIO settings on exit you canalso map other keys in this code
 # Step 3
 create another file on the same folder named 4x4.sh and write the following

+    #!/bin/bash
+    python3 4x4.py

+press ctrl+x and y and enter to save
+# Step 4
+make the 4x4.sh file executable. open terminal and type

+    chmod +x 4x4.sh

+press enter.
+now the file should be executable now you can execute the file my either double clicking or type:

+    bash 4x4.sh
+    or
+    sudo exec ./4x4.sh

+# Additional steps

+If you want to make the script run on the startup edit /home/pi/.bash_profile

+    sudo nano /home/pi/.bash_profile

+and write this line

+    if [ -z $DISPLAY ] && [ $(tty) = /dev/tty1 ]
+    then
+    	startx
+    fi

+press ctrl+x and y and enter to save
+Next open terminal and type

+    sudo nano /home/pi/.xinitrc

+and type the fillowing :